The Islands of the Saronic Gulf

 Hydra

-You can even spend the day on the beautiful island
+You can spend the day on the beautiful island

 islands go, particularly those close to Athens.